AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/subnetworks.md

     busses on several machines, using 1 channel, instead of putting a pattern provider on each machine, using several channels.

 Very important in making a subnet is keeping track of the [network connections](../ae2-mechanics/me-network-connections.md).
-Often, people put together some jumble of interfaces and busses and stuff and expect it to be a subnet when all the devices are still connected to the main network through various fullblock devices.
+Often, people put together some jumble of interfaces and busses and stuff and expect it to be a subnet, while all the devices are still connected to the main network through various full-block devices.

 Cables with different colors have nothing to do with making a subnetwork other than that they won't connect to each other.